To add cordova plugin execute following command:

 </intent-filter>

-method to process the link and send the click to EMMA.
+Add the EMMA.handleLink method to process the link and send the click to EMMA.

 document.addEventListener('myCustomCallback', (event) => {